tbwrigh/twright.tech/content/posts/hello-world/index.md

 This first post is probably a pretty boring read, so let me spice it up with a random TypeScript factoid before continuing to talk about my vision for this blog.

-> Did you know you can make templated strings as a type.
-For example, suppose you want to make a type representing a hashtag string, you could do:
+> Did you know you can make template strings as a type.
+For example, suppose you want to make a type representing a hashtag, you could do:
 > ```ts
 > type Hashtag = `#${string}`
 > ```
 > Now this isn't super useful, but we can expand on it to be much more useful.
-Suppose we want to make a type for a hexcode, we write something like:
+Suppose we want to make a type for a hex color codes, we can write something like:
 > ```ts
 > type HexChar = "0" | "1" | "2" | "3" | "4" | "5" | "6" | "7" | "8" | "9" |
 >                "a" | "b" | "c" | "d" | "e" | "f" |